ShristiSharan/NL-Query-Agent/README.md

 - Enhance citation functionality.
 - Scale to handle multiple lectures and more complex queries.

-## Dependencies
+## Requirements

+- Python 3.x
+- PyTorch
-- transformers
+- Transformers library
-- faiss-cpu
+- Faiss
-- pandas
+- NLTK

+This README provides an overview of the project, its structure, processes, and how to use it.
+Make sure to replace `yourusername` with your actual GitHub username.